sib-swiss/sparql-editor/README.md

    </sparql-editor>
    ```

+> [!WARNING]
+>
+> Metadata are retrieved by a few lightweight queries sent from client-side JavaScript when the editor is initialized, so your SPARQL **endpoint should accept CORS** (either from \*, which is recommended, or just from the URL where the editor is deployed)

 ## 📝 Basic example

-No need for a complex project you can integrate it in any HTML page by importing from a CDN.
+No need for a complex project you can integrate SPARQL editor in any HTML page by importing from a CDN.

 Create a `index.html` file with: